KarlScheibelhofer/java-crypto-tools/README.md

 The `PemKeyStore` reads a file containing multiple PEM entries of these types:

-* Certificates
+* X.509 Certificates
 * Private Keys
-* Encrypted Private Keys
+* Encrypted Private Keys (AES encryption)

 Features:

 * Supports RSA and EC keys

+The keystore file can contain multiple entries.
+The format of the entries are specified in https://www.rfc-editor.org/rfc/rfc7468.

 ## Usage